Rabbit Hole Hay's Blog

 It's important that you consult your veterinarian and discuss if using the vaccine is the right decision for your rabbit(s).

-How Long Can RHDV2 Survive in the Environment?
+Q. How Long Can RHDV2 Survive in the Environment?

-While the statements on how long it can stay within the environment are mixed, the USDA has stated, “The virus can remain stable for 3 months when dried, but exposed RHDV typically doesn’t persist in excretions on surroundings longer than a few weeks and grows less viable over time.”
+A. While the statements on how long it can stay within the environment are mixed, the USDA has stated, “The virus can remain stable for 3 months when dried, but exposed RHDV typically doesn’t persist in excretions on surroundings longer than a few weeks and grows less viable over time.”

-Should I Be Worried that the Hay I Purchase Could Give My Rabbit RHDV2?
+Q. Should I Be Worried that the Hay I Purchase Could Give My Rabbit RHDV2?

-The risk is very low of your rabbits contracting the RHDV2 from the hay you purchase from a trusted producer.
+A. The risk is very low of your rabbits contracting the RHDV2 from the hay you purchase from a trusted producer.

 While RHDV2 can be transmitted via non-living objects (known as fomite) like hay, it would require a combination of unique events to occur for hay to become a carrier.
-This includes an infected animal traveling through the hay field during a time when specific environmental conditions are in place which supported the stability of the virus.
+This includes an infected animal traveling through the hay field during a time when specific environmental conditions are in place that supported the stability of the virus.

 It is also important to note that when you purchase from a trusted manufacturer, there are quality and safety measures in place that will help mitigate the risk of transmission.

-How Can You Protect Your Rabbit?
+Q. How Can You Protect Your Rabbit?

 • Keep your rabbit's cage or hutch indoors, decreasing the risk of them coming into contact with something outdoors.